 “This was probably the most lively and engaging webinar I’ve attended in a long while.
 Kudos for the spirit and pep!”

 2. Don’t read a script

 Obviously, whether you facilitate live training in a classroom or via webinar, you need to be prepared.
 This means not only with the underlying technical material, but also the “flow” and timing of the presentation, including how you “hand off” to the other instructor.
 To ensure that it goes smoothly, you need to practice.
 Always, ALWAYS do at least one dry run before every webinar.
 That said, don’t rehearse so much that you stress yourself out.

 And, if you only heed one bit of advice, don’t try to read a script.
 Unless you are a professional actor, it will come across dry and monotone, lacking any emotion.
 This is “No Bueno” because in a webinar, your voice – the pitch, volume, and reflection – is everything.

-“Having two speakers go back and forth was very effective.
+"Having two speakers go back and forth was very effective.
 It was a conversational format, so it was easy to stay engaged.
-The debt level of the discussion was very good as well.”
+The level of depth of the discussion was very good as well."

 3. Use video

 Although we are “quasi-professional” voice actors (we are actually the voice talent in our online self-study courses), we still want to use all the tools in the instructor toolbox.
 This means we want them to see us.
 How else are you going to know how passionate we are about U.S. GAAP or IFRS?
 Don’t underestimate the importance of non-verbal communication when explaining complex accounting topics or facilitating a debrief of a case study.
 Smiles, hand gestures, eye rolls - they’re all missed if you’re only using audio.
 Do yourself a favor.
 Be prepared, get a haircut, and turn on the camera!